jackdbd/micropub/scripts/README.md

 npx tsm ./scripts/generate-jwks.ts
 ```

-Deploy the public JWKS to Cloudflare R2, and set the private JWKS as [Fly secret](https://fly.io/docs/apps/secrets/).
+Deploy the public JWKS to Cloudflare R2, and set the private JWKS as a [Fly secret](https://fly.io/docs/apps/secrets/).

 ```sh
 npx tsm ./scripts/deploy-jwks.ts
 ```

+> [!WARNING]
+> Do NOT forget to update the `JWKS` secret on GitHub (I don't know id it's possible to set it programmatically).
+>
+> Copy and paste the JSON string `secrets/jwks.json` in [this GitHub Actions secret](https://github.com/jackdbd/micropub/settings/secrets/actions/JWKS).

 ## RelMeAuth